Schwarz-Sterben/Facebook_autoLogIn/README.md

 This is a prototype project
 * This a program that automates the log-in process in Facebook on certain web browsers.

 PS.
-This project is not being updated
+This project is not being updated at the moment